-- Submit one week of lesson plans to your college supervisor as noted above. - Complete your professional portfolio, submit a scorable edTPA submission in LiveText. - Keep the video portion of your edTPA (Task II) confidential.
-Your video is required by law to be shared only with your Educator Preparation Program (for local evaluation) and Pearson (for NYSED certification purposes). - Meet with your college supervisor and cooperating teachers as required. - Attend the weekly student teaching seminars. - Complete the Student Teaching Summative Evaluation at the end of each placement and submit it via LiveText.
+- Submit one week of lesson plans to your college supervisor as noted above. - Complete your professional portfolio by the last student teaching seminar class before finals week, submit a scorable edTPA submission in LiveText according to the deadlines identified in EDU 471/671. - Meet with your college supervisor and cooperating teachers as required. - Attend the weekly student teaching seminars. - Complete and submit daily/weekly reflections every Friday in LiveText. - Complete the EAST evaluation as a self-assessment at the two week mark of the placement in LiveText. - Complete the Student Teaching Summative Evaluation at the end of each placement and submit it via LiveText.